kimdanny/blog/_posts/programming/2019-09-03-avoid-modifying-list-in-loop.md

 5. Get separate list that contains indices that has to be removed
 6. Use copy of a list and iterate through it and modify the original

 You can see much better code for 'sortByParity' from [my github repo/leetcode/sort-array-by-parity](https://github.com/kimdanny/leet-code/blob/master/Sort_array_by_parity.py)

+Disclaimer: This is my personal opinion from my past experience.
+Denies judgemental opinions but welcomes criticism!!